 - Atop a Mountain of Corpses: Maul is standing on one when he first appears to Obi-Wan on Raydonia.

-- Best Served Cold: By the end of the episode, Maul realises that after waiting for his revenge for so long, he really can afford to wait a little longer.
+- Best Served Cold: By the end of the episode, Maul realizes that after waiting for his revenge for so long, he really can afford to wait a little longer.

 - Body Horror: Maul's transformation by Mother Talzin.

 - But for Me, It Was Tuesday: Obi-Wan pretends he doesn't know Maul, but Maul rebuts this by calling him out on forgetting Qui-Gon's death so easily.

-- Call-Forward; When Maul and Savage arrive on Raydonia, we see a shot of Maul igniting his lightsaber while standing in front of a group of unsuspecting children in the same way Anakin does in Revenge of the Sith (that serves as the page picture for Villainy Discretion Shot).
+- Call-Forward; When Maul and Savage arrive on Raydonia, we see a shot of Maul igniting his lightsaber while standing in front of a group of unsuspecting children in the same way Anakin will do in Revenge of the Sith (that serves as the page picture for Villainy Discretion Shot).

 - Cliffhanger: The episode ends with Obi-Wan and Ventress barely escaping in the cockpit/escape ship.
 Savage wants to go after them, fearing that the Jedi will know too much if they inform them, but Maul dismisses his concerns, counting on the Jedi to come after the two of them.

 - Curb-Stomp Battle/Curb Stomp Cushion: Savage effortlessly defeats Obi-Wan in their brief duel.
 Of course it helps that Obi-Wan is distracted by Maul's presence, and he didn't expect Savage to be there either.
 Then Maul easily smacks Obi-Wan around some more when they are fighting one-on-one though this was after Maul and Savage roughed Obi-Wan up and Maul was taunting Obi-Wan about Qui-Gon's death which enraged Obi-wan and made him sloppy with his mind clouded by anger.

 - Enemy Mine: Obi-Wan and Ventress team up against Maul and Savage.
 Bonus points since Maul has taken Obi-Wan's lightsaber from him, so Ventress lends Obi-Wan one of hers.Ventress: I want that back.